adamfoneil/MailClient/README.md

 These will be offered as NuGet packages when I have the basics all working.

 ## Html Email
-Html email rendering is a related, but separate concern from this.
+Html email rendering is a related but separate concern from this.
 I have a different project [RazorToString](https://github.com/adamfoneil/RazorToString) that addresses this specifically.